Racial equity resource directory

-The Miller Early Childhood Initiative of A WORLD OF DIFFERENCE® Institute of the Anti-Defamation League (ADL) provides anti-bias training and resources for the early childhood community.
-Through interactive workshops and curriculum, the Initiative serves to assist families, teachers and caregivers in creating and sustaining bias-free early childhood classrooms and homes that encourage children to appreciate diversity at an age when the seeds of hate can begin to take root.
+Anti-Defamation League's A WORLD OF DIFFERENCE Institute: Miller Early Childhood Initiative provides anti-bias training and resources.
+Interactive workshops and curriculum help families, teachers and caregivers create sustained bias-free classrooms and homes encouraging children to appreciate diversity at an age when seeds of hate may take root.

 Antiracism Study Dialogue Circles (ASDIC) Partnership